Frequently Asked Questions

 What is your cancellation policy?

 I have a 24-hour cancellation policy.
-If you need to cancel or reschedule an appointment within 24 hours of your scheduled appointment time, or simply fail to show up to your appointment, that session must be paid for in full.
+If you need to cancel or reschedule an appointment within 24 hours of your scheduled appointment time, or simply fail to show up, that session must be paid for in full.

 Make an Appointment

-If you are ready to engage in an educational journey to discovering the root cause of your pain, gain the effective tools to manage and eliminate it, and be pain free – book your first appointment now:
+If you are ready to engage in an educational journey to discovering the root cause of your pain, gain effective tools to manage and eliminate it, and become pain free, book your first appointment now.